 Once you bring the blood sugar levels to a healthy range, the risk of nerve damage will reduce by 60%.
 Moreover, the neuropathy Oklahoma treatments have been found to reduce blood sugar levels and slow the problem of diabetic neuropathy problems.

 How to Keep The Blood Sugar Levels Under Check?

 Do not forget to include whole grains in your diet.
 Include poultry, beans, and nuts in your diet.
 Also, it is better if you exclude red meat from your diet.
-Another thing that you need to keep in mind is maintaining healthy body weight.
+Another thing that you need to keep in mind is maintaining a healthy body weight.
 Handling your stress levels is vital as well.
 Do not forget to exercise for at least thirty minutes for five days.
 If your doctor recommends blood sugar medications, do not forget to take them.

 Learn to Live A Healthy Lifestyle With Diabetes

 The peripheral nervous system can take a toll on your lifestyle if you suffer from diabetes.
 At Oklahoma Pain Doc, we have experts who can make your life easy and take your blood sugar levels down.
 Talk to us!